Roseville Tunnel

 Roseville Tunnel is a 1000 ft two-track railroad tunnel on the Lackawanna Cut-Off in Byram Township, Sussex County, New Jersey.
 The tunnel is on a straight section of railroad between mileposts 51.6 and 51.8 (83 km), about 6 mi north by northwest of Port Morris Junction.
-Operated for freight and passenger service from 1911 to 1979, it is undergoing work intended to return it to passenger service by 2026.
+Operated for freight and passenger service from 1911 to 1979, it is undergoing work (including the shortening of the tunnel from its original length of 1020 ft) intended to return it to passenger service by 2026.

 History

 The tunnel was built between 1908 and 1911 by the Delaware, Lackawanna and Western Railroad (DL&W) as part of the Lackawanna Cut-Off, an immense, spare-no-expense project intended to create the straightest, flattest route practicable for its main line through the mountains of northwestern New Jersey.
-The contractor was David W. Flickwir of Roanoke, Virginia.
+The contract to build the section near Roseville was awarded to David W. Flickwir of Roanoke, Virginia.

 Originally, the DL&W had planned to have a cut, not a tunnel, at this location.
 At 140 ft deep, it would have been the deepest on the Cut-Off.
 But in October 1909, anticlinal rock was encountered, described as "bastard granite", which contractors said was "so brittle and soft that you could scoop it up by the handful.
 It was white in color and looked much like Roquefort cheese."
 The fear was that this decayed rock could not be relied upon to provide sufficiently rigid support for a cut.
-As a result, Assistant Chief Engineer Wheaton recommended to President Truesdale that a tunnel be drilled instead, and Truesdale concurred, with work to bore a tunnel starting in December 1909.
+As a result, DL&W Assistant Chief Engineer Wheaton recommended that a tunnel be drilled instead, and President William Truesdale concurred.
+Work to bore a tunnel starting in December 1909.
 Ultimately, some 35,000 cubic yards of material were removed to create the bore.

 Roseville Tunnel opened on December 24, 1911, and permitted a 70 mph (113 km/h) speed limit.
-In 1958, the DL&W single-tracked the line in anticipation of a merger with the Erie Railroad.
-Its successor, the Erie Lackawanna Railway (EL), shifted the remaining track in the tunnel several feet north to boost clearance for high-and-wide railroad cars.
-Conrail assumed operations of the EL in 1976, but ended service on the Cut-Off in January 1979.
-The railroad pulled up the tracks in mid-1984, having beaten off a protracted effort to prevent the rail from being removed, and later sold the right-of-way to two land developers.
+In 1958, the DL&W single-tracked the line in anticipation of the 1960 merger with the Erie Railroad.
+Its successor, the Erie Lackawanna Railway (EL), shifted the remaining track in the tunnel several feet north in the 1970s in order to boost clearance for high-and-wide railroad cars.
+Conrail assumed operations of the EL in 1976.

+In January 1979, Conrail placed the Cut-Off out-of-service.
+The railroad beat off a protracted effort to prevent the tracks from being removed, and pulled up the rails in 1984.
+Conrail later sold the right-of-way to Jerry Turco, a developer based in Kearny, New Jersey.

-The State of New Jersey acquired the right-of-way in 2001; ten years later, NJ Transit began to rebuild the line as part of the Lackawanna Cut-Off Restoration Project.
+In 2001, the State of New Jersey acquired the right-of-way.
+Ten years later, NJ Transit began to rebuild the line as part of the Lackawanna Cut-Off Restoration Project.